avidlaud/Card-Counting-Bot/README.md

 After the hand is complete and cleared, the bot suggests a bet sizing of 40 (base bet 10) based on its running count of 3.

+### Example Data
+A test of 50 hands were played and the data was [recorded](https://docs.google.com/spreadsheets/d/1LZPI6gJEfdLgVDknQzwRMKQMLJLM4S8aXmsj7AiFTXk/edit?usp=sharing).

+Key statistics:
+- 42% winrate
+- 35% profit

+Despite losing a bit more than average (player winrate is ~48%), the bot was still able to turn a profit with its card counting betting strategy.

 ## Object Detection
 YOLOv3 was used for object detection.
 Since the original model was implemented in Darknet, [ultralytics's PyTorch port](https://github.com/ultralytics/yolov3) was used instead.